 Section 5.
 Conduct of Union Business by Employee-Representatives

-The College shall provide a pool of $50,000 each academic year of this Agreement to those

-employees designated as Officers or Shop Stewards to conduct necessary Union business

-related to administering this Agreement.
-The Union shall inform the College, in writing, of those

-designated employees and how the $50,000 pool shall be distributed to the designated

-employees.

 Section 6.
 Postering

 The Union is permitted to poster, in compliance with the College’s postering/printing guidelines.

 Section 7.
 New Faculty Orientation

 All new non-tenured or non-tenure track hires are entitled to a meeting with an authorized Union Staff representative not to exceed an hour as part of their onboarding.
 The College shall also provide time during its new faculty orientation for Union Staff representatives and/or Officers and Shop Stewards to meet with new bargaining unit eligible employees to discuss Union matters and orient new employees to this Agreement.
 The opportunity to meet with new bargaining unit eligible employees will be scheduled on the agenda as a breakout session.